Introduction: Infrared Cloning 2.

 Add the zero at the end, or modify the code.

 Step 4: What Is Next?

 Next chapters I will be showing how to do the same with radio frequencies to handle radio remotes.
-As you might know is now much different as the infrared signals.
-We will end up with an array with numbers.
-We will be processing them a little bit different.
+As you might know, is now much different from the infrared signals.
+We will end up with an array of numbers.
+We will be processing them a little bit differently.

-Also I will be be showing you how to normalize the signals, this is to transforms the numbers in zeros and ones or true or false signals, and how to compress the whole signal in order to store it in a db or where ever, for easy handle.
-As you will found out, some signal are very large, like for example 400 in size or more.
-Also as you might imagine a compressed signal will facilitate the transference of it through different kind of channels ;)
+Also, I will be showing you how to normalize the signals, which is to transform the numbers into zeros and ones or true or false signals, and how to compress the whole signal in order to store it in a db or where ever, for easy handling.
+As you will find out, some signals are very large, like for example 400 in size or more.
+Also as you might imagine a compressed signal will facilitate the transference of it through different kinds of channels ;)

-Not sure what will be first thought.
-I am kind of lazy this days.
+Not sure what will be the first thought.
+I am kind of lazy this day.